 In 2013, DNB decided to extend its weapons of mass destruction policy to its commercial banking activities, which means that DNB no longer provides credit or finance to companies with activities related to nuclear weapons.
 As a consequence, DNB actively ended its participation in a loan to Honeywell.[iv]

 The exclusion policy applies to all assets managed, regardless of whether they are managed by DNB‘s internal or external asset managers.
 DNB maintains an internal blacklist of companies, which is based on information from external research providers GES Investment Services and GMI Ratings.[v]
 DNB does not publish its exclusion list.[vi]

 In the previous update of this report DNB was listed in the Runners-Up category for below the threshold investments.
 We commend DNB for divesting from the remaining nuclear weapons producer in its portfolio in 2016 and welcome it to the Hall of Fame.

-Congratulations DNB!Read the petition
+Congratulations DNB!Read or edit the petition

 Send this email!

 Click on “Read the Petition” if you want to modify the text!

 I saw on www.dontbankonthebomb.com that you have a comprehensive policy prohibiting investments in nuclear weapons producing companies.

 Financial institutions like yours are helping to build the stigma around these inhumane weapons, something that is urgently needed.
 Nuclear weapons are the only weapon of mass destruction that’s not explicitly outlawed through an international treaty- and thanks to your policy we can show how important and necessary it is that all of society act urgently to prohibit and eliminate nuclear weapons once and for all.